Click here to call us +61 2 9929 0226

 Posted 12 September 2016

-Category: Strata, Strata Reform
+Category: Strata, Strata Reform, eBooks

 One of the most important reforms effected by the act is the urban renewal mechanism contained in Part 10, which may permit collective sale redevelopment of strata schemes, without unanimous agreement of lot owners being required.
 We are already encountering developers and lot owners pushing forward with proposals, with a view to moving quickly when the act comes into force.